 Legacy Scholar Grants

-The Arthur W. Page Center at the Donald P. Bellisario College of Communications at Penn State announces an annual Page and Johnson Legacy Scholar/Educator competition for the study of integrity in public communication.
+Ever year, the Arthur W. Page Center announces its Page/Johnson Legacy Scholar & Educator competition for the study of integrity in public communication.

 The grants are awarded in the name of Arthur W. Page and Robert Wood Johnson.